- Findora is now Ethereum-compatible

 🔮 Looking Ahead

-Discreet Labs has been making the rounds on the blockchain circuit, talking all things programmable privacy and, of course, Findora.
+Discreet Labs has been making the rounds on the blockchain circuit, talking about all things zero-knowledge and, of course, Findora.
 Keep your eyes peeled on Twitter and wherever you get your Findora news for links to all these conversations and videos!

-Findora is a public blockchain with programmable privacy.
-Originally conceptualized as a university cryptography research project in 2017, and finally launched to the public in 2021, Findora utilizes the latest breakthroughs in zero-knowledge proofs and multi-party computation, to allow users transactional privacy with selective auditability.
+Findora is a public blockchain with selective transparency.
+Originally conceptualized as a university cryptography research project in 2017 and finally launched to the public in 2021, Findora utilizes the latest breakthroughs in zero-knowledge proofs and multi-party computation to allow users data security with selective auditability.
 For more information, please visit findora.org.

 Social Media and Channels